allo-protocol/allo-v2/contracts/core/Allo.md

  * Pool admins can remove a pool manager from a pool by calling the `removePoolManager` function.
  * The function requires the `_poolId` and `_manager` address as parameters, and it revokes the pool manager role from the address.
+### Change Pool Admin

+ * Pool admins can change the pool admin of a pool by calling the `changePoolAdmin` function.
+ * The function requires the `_poolId` and `_newAdmin` address as parameters, and it changes the pool admin to the new address, revoking the access to the caller.
 ### Recover Funds

  * The contract owner can recover funds from the contract by calling the `recoverFunds` function.